 Step 5.
 Pour into the prepared baking dish and use a spatula to make the surface mostly smooth.

 Step 6.
-Bake for 25-30 minutes, or until a toothpick or knife inserted into the middle comes out mostly clean.
+Bake the cake with oatmeal for 25-30 minutes, or until a toothpick or knife inserted into the middle comes out mostly clean.

 - You can make thin leftover oatmeal thicker by adding oat flour.
-Add 2 tablespoons at a time until the oatmeal is so think you’d have to bite into it and chew it.
+Add 2 tablespoons at a time until the oatmeal is so thick you’d have to bite into it and chew it.

-- I like to bake mine for 25 minutes for a gooier cake, similar to a brownie.
+- I like to bake mine for 25 minutes for a gooier oat cake, like a fudgy brownie texture.
 If you want a more cake-like texture, bake for 30 minutes.

 - Chocolate Peanut Butter Cake

-Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!Chocolate Leftover Oatmeal Cake
+Sign up for my FREE Fight Inflation Workshop and learn simple strategies to save money, even with rising food costs!WATCH HOW TO MAKE LEFTOVER OATMEAL CHOCOLATE CAKE

 - Yield: 9 1x